 After the U.S. District Court for the Northern District of Illinois denied the government's motion to dismiss, the parties entered settlement negotiations.
-The negotiated settlement agreement is subject to the final approval of the court and will fully resolve the issues raised in this litigation.
+The negotiated settlement agreement was ultimately approved by the court on February 8, 2022.
+The final settlement agreement is summarized below and can be accessed in full here: https://immigrantjustice.org/NavaSettlement.